wp-plugins/basic-google-maps-placemarks/readme.txt

 If you're having a hard time getting a set of coordinates to work, try visiting <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> and use the coordinates they give you.

-= Can I change the default icon for all markers instead of setting the same featured image on each individual post? = Yes, if you want to replace the icon for all markers you can add this to your theme's functions.php or a [functionality plugin](http://www.doitwithwp.com/create-functions-plugin/):
+= Can I change the default icon? =
+Yes, if you want to use the same custom icon for all markers by default, instead of having to set it on each individual placemark, you can add this to your theme's functions.php or a [functionality plugin](http://www.doitwithwp.com/create-functions-plugin/):

 `
 function setBGMPDefaultIcon( $iconURL )